 Mueller is also the author of a multiple‐prize‐winning book analyzing public opinion during the Korean and Vietnam Wars, War, Presidents and Public Opinion, and of Retreat from Doomsday: The Obsolescence of Major War, which deals with changing attitudes toward war.
 Mueller’s book about international and civil wars, The Remnants of War (Cornell University Press, 2004) was awarded the Lepgold Prize for the best book on international relations in 2004.
 Mueller has published scores of articles in such journals as International Security, American Political Science Review, American Interest, Journal of Economic Perspectives, Security Studies, Orbis, American Journal of Political Science, Risk Analysis, National Interest, and Foreign Affairs, as well as a great many opinion pieces.
 He has been a visiting fellow at the Brookings Institution, the Hoover Institution at Stanford University, and the Norwegian Nobel Institute in Oslo.

-He previously was on the faculty at the University of Rochester.
 He is a member of the American Academy of Arts and Sciences, has been a John Simon Guggenheim Fellow, and has received grants from the National Science Foundation and the National Endowment for the Humanities.
 He has also received several teaching prizes.